nautilus-os/GUST/README.md

 - ✅ **It can run as a local file** (`file://`), with no server and no domain to block
 - ✅ **It can be hosted anywhere static files work**: GitHub Pages, Vercel, Netlify, a USB drive, a Google Doc, a Google Site, etc.
+- ✅ **It can be hosted on JSDelivr or CDN sites**, because the site can be loaded through one SVG file
 - ✅ **It has no Service Worker to kill**, because it never registered one
 - ✅ **It survives tab crashes and memory pressure**, cause it has no background worker to lose
 - ✅ **It can be renamed, embedded in an iframe, or wrapped in another HTML file**, giving the filter nothing to latch onto